AbbieNgXinYi/Istor-a/README.md

 1) From our setup, we connect to the Light DMX Driver via HDMI to DMX cable.

 2) Ensure that there is power to power on the DMX Driver if not the light **(LED Strips)** would not be turned on.

-   *[Light is mainly used to tell audience where the 1st station is till the end]*
+3) Our lighting system will be used to give users a more immersive and responsive experience by responding to their choices.
+    *[e.g If they fail, the lights will turn red.]*

 ---
 ### Control System
 #### Phidget Control System

+#### Stations 1 & 2
 **In this setup, we will are using 2 Phidget interfaces, 1 Phidget RFID and 1 Phidget Advance servo 8-Motor.
   The interface we are using is the phidget interface 8/8/8.**